When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - Make sure you drink plenty of water

-In case you wonder what gear would we recommend for sunny days:
+Here's the gear we recommend for hiking on sunny days:

 We will receive a tiny commission from purchases that enables us to spend more time creating better content free of charge